Website-Icon DED9

 1. Use Collections.

-Java comes with a number of set classes – for example: vector, stack, hash table, array.
+Java has several built-in classes, such as vector, stack, hash table, and array.
 Developers are advised to use collections as much as possible for the following reasons:

 1- Using the set makes the code reusable and changeable.